vskorjanc/pero-pipes/docs/containers/JV.md

 # *JV* containers
 *JV* scans measured in a same instance.
-If measured data for the same substrate and pixel is added within the same container, only the last measurement is kept.
-The measurement order is determined by sorting the files by name, e.g. (files kept shown in green):
+If the container contains multiple measurements for the same substrate and pixel, only the last measurement is taken into account for further analysis.
+The measurement order is determined by sorting the files by name, e.g.:

 ``` mermaid
 flowchart LR